Food Festivals in Barcelona

 Barcelona Beer Fest

 The Barcelona Beer Fest is another event not to miss.
-A three day beer and food festival in Barcelona from March 22nd to the 24th at Fira de Barcelona-Montjuïc, the Beer Fest offers a fun and immersive beer experience for anyone looking to learn more about beer or just have a good time.
+A three day beer and food festival in Barcelona from 22nd – 24th March at Fira de Barcelona-Montjuïc, the Beer Fest offers a fun and immersive beer experience for anyone looking to learn more about beer or just have a good time.
 For only 5 euros per day, enjoy live music, beer-related activities, and access to hundreds of varieties of beer from all over the world.
 Get your tickets now!

 April